-“Although some days I might not feel like it, I always feel so good when I get to work,” McAuliffe continues, reflecting on her winter rides.
+“Although some days I might not feel like it, I always feel so good when I get to work,” McAuliffe continued, reflecting on her winter rides.
 “The most difficult part of winter cycling is soft snow.
 Biking through loosely packed snow is like biking in sand.
 The best was when the temperatures dropped, and everything froze solid.”

-To battle the cold, Cassidy also swears by proper layers; which is good advice for any winter activities.
+To battle the cold, Cassidy also swears by proper layers, which is good advice for any winter activities.
 She also recommends checking the weather ahead of time, which most of us already do.

 The benefits of commuting anytime of year outweigh the effort it takes to start.
-Sustainable commuting contributes to keeping Sudbury’s air quality at it’s best.
+Sustainable commuting contributes to keeping Sudbury’s air quality at its best.
 In addition to health benefits, it can also be a good financial choice for the commuter.

 “I bought a winter beater bike for $20 on Kijiji that was okay to get caked with salt and sand,” McAuliffe adds while discussing the costs of winter commuting.
 “Also studded tires.
 Not necessary, but definitely worth the investment.”

 As the warm weather rolls in, Cassidy, along with many others, can enjoy clear bike trails and beautiful public parks on their daily rides.
 Sustainable commuting can help all of us take advantage of the gorgeous Northern landscape during the beautiful summer weather.